What is a project in awork?

 Create and distribute tasks

 The heart of every project are the tasks.

 In the tab Tasks of a project, you have three different views to organize your work:

 The list view: great for initial structure and for creating new tasks.

 The board view: For agile work.
 Each column is a status.

-The timeline view: The temporal and dependent planning with milestones.
+The timeline view: Time-oriented and dependent planning with milestones.